 This is the largest international airport in Ghana.
 Its International Air Transport Association (IATA) airport code is ACC while the International Civil Aviation Organization (ICAO) airport code is DGAA.
 Kotoka is Ghana’s premier international airport and is capacious enough for large aircrafts such as the Boeing 747-8.

-It is run by the Ghana Airports Company Limited (GACL), which is tasked with the responsibility of planning, developing, managing and maintaining all airports and aerodromes in the country including KIA, Kumasi, Tamale and Sunyani.
-Last year (2012), the airport served a whopping 2.269 million passengers.
+It is run by the Ghana Airports Company Limited (GACL), which is tasked with the responsibility of planning, developing, managing and maintaining all airports and aerodromes in the country including KIA, Kumasi, Tamale, and Sunyani.
+In 2012, the airport served a whopping 2.269 million passengers.
 The airport serves both passenger airlines as well as cargo airlines.

 2. Kumasi Airport

 The IATA code for Kumasi airport is KMS, while the ICAO airport code is DGSI.
-The airport prides in being the second busiest airport in Ghana; only second to Kotoka International airport.
+The airport prides in being the second busiest airport in Ghana; only second to Kotoka International airport and also one of the best airports in Ghana.
 It is situated just 3.5 kilometers from Kumasi, the capital city of the Ashanti Region of this west African country.

-The airport is currently undergoing renovation to attain international airport status.
+The airport is currently undergoing upgrading to attain international airport status.
 This is supposed to end in the year 2015.
-The infrastructure to be added at a cost of $ 300 million include a 2-storey state-of-the art terminal, restaurants, parking areas, shopping areas and ring road surrounding the airport.
-With the completion Kumasi Airport, it will effectively be the second international airport in Ghana.
-Currently its traffic stands at 42,000 per month.
+The infrastructure to be added at a cost of $300 million include a 2-storey state-of-the-art terminal, restaurants, parking areas, shopping areas and ring road surrounding the airport.
+With the completion of Kumasi Airport, it will effectively be the second international airport in Ghana.
+Currently, its traffic stands at 42,000 per month.

 3. Takoradi Airport